lpsinger/userguide/capabilities.rst

    :math:`R / (1 + z)`, with the factor of :math:`1 + z` accounting for time
    dilation.

+   See [#DistanceMeasuresInGWCosmology]_ for further discussion of cosmological distance measures as they relate to sensitivity figures of merit for gravitational-wave detectors.

 For :term:`BNS` and :term:`BBH`, the merger rate is inferred from fitting the observed population of LIGO/Virgo events in O1 and O2 [#O1O2Rates]_\ [#GWTC1]_.
 For :term:`NSBH`, the merger rate is taken from [#RatePredictions]_.
 The quoted